ChicagoDSA/sc-site/_pages/en/2-platform.md

 - Reopening, fully funding, expanding all of Chicago’s public mental health clinics.
 - Expanding capacity for the public mental health clinics with an equity framework to ensure working class communities and Black, Indigeous and people of color communities healthcare needs are met.
 - Ensuring all public mental health clinics have mobile units to respond to crisis and emergencies in the community through the Treatment not Trauma model.
-- Create permanent vaccination centers in every community in public buildings such as schools and Chicago Park District field houses.
+- Create vaccination centers in every community in public buildings such as schools and Chicago Park District field houses.

 Current legislation:
 <br>